Location and travel

-The festival principally takes place in Christ Church, at the Bodleian Library and the Sheldonian Theatre and at Corpus Christi College.
-The festival’s address is Christ Church, St Aldate’s, Oxford OX1 1DP.
+The festival principally takes place at the Bodleian Library, the Weston Library, the Divinity School, the Sheldonian Theatre, the Oxford Martin School, Christ Church and Corpus Christi College.
+The festival’s address is c/o Critchleys, Greyfriars Court, Paradise Square, Oxford OX1 1BE.

 Oxford is well served from all areas of the country, and the station is a 20-minute walk or five-minute taxi-drive from the festival.
 There is a taxi rank at the station.